DO WE NEED TO GET APPROVAL FOR RENOVATION?

 Building renovation is a process of building makeover – that includes many things such as wall opening, an extension of the building and many more

-It is illegal for not applying approval to renovate your premises.
+It is illegal if you didn’t apply for approval to renovate your premises.
 A penalty will be charged to the owner of premises if they did not do so.

 Besides getting the penalty of not making a building renovation approval, the authorities can force the owner and project developer to tear out the completed work.